Grading Uncirculated U.S. Coins

-Then in 1986, a new entity appeared that changed the nature of grading and trading uncirculated coins ever since.
+Then in 1986, a new entity appeared that has changed the nature of grading and trading uncirculated coins ever since.
 A group of dealers led by David Hall of Newport Beach, Calif., formed the Professional Coin Grading Service.
 For a fee, collectors could submit a coin through an authorized PCGS dealer and receive back a professional opinion of its grade.

 The concept was not new; the ANA had operated an authentication service since 1972 and a grading service since 1979.
 A collector or dealer could submit a coin directly to the service and receive a certificate giving the service’s opinion on authenticity and grade.
 The grading service was the source of near constant debate among dealers and ANA officials.
 Dealers charged that ANA graders were too young and inexperienced, and that their grading was inconsistent.

 Grading stability was a problem throughout the coin business in the early 1980s, not just with the ANA service.
 Standards among uncirculated grades would tighten during a bear market and loosen during a bull market.
 As a result, a coin graded MS-65 in a bull market may have commanded only MS-63 during a bear market.